 French Cooking and Provenance in Sendagaya

 Tokyo's French dining tier has always operated on a spectrum between formal classicism and something more hybrid, where Japanese ingredient culture reshapes the logic of a European kitchen.
 At the serious mid-tier, where dinner runs in the ¥20,000–¥29,999 range and Tabelog scores sit in the 4.2s, a distinct group of restaurants has built sustained reputations less on theatrical spectacle and more on the sourcing decisions behind each plate.
-Sincère, open since April 2016 in a basement on Sendagaya's quieter residential streets near Kita-Sando, belongs to that category.
-Its Tabelog score of 4.24, a Michelin star in 2024, and a ranking of #220 on Opinionated About Dining's Japan list in 2025 place it in a peer set that includes restaurants like Florilège and ESqUISSE, both of which have developed French cooking that draws meaning from Japanese produce and producer relationships rather than from French culinary tradition alone.
+Sincère, a one-Michelin-star restaurant in Tokyo's Sendagaya district, belongs to that category.
+Its Tabelog score of 4.24, a Michelin star in 2024, and a ranking of #220 on Opinionated About Dining's Japan list in 2025 place it in a comparable set that includes restaurants like Florilège and ESqUISSE, both of which have developed French cooking that draws meaning from Japanese produce and producer relationships rather than from French culinary tradition alone.

-The Sendagaya address is not incidental.
-This is a neighbourhood that attracts a particular kind of restaurant: not the high-gloss Ginza French where prestige address and formal service do much of the work, but a more focused operation where the room is secondary to what arrives at the table.
+The dining room is secondary to what arrives at the table.
 The building entrance is marked by ivy; the dining room itself holds 18 seats at table, with sofa seating and the option of an open terrace.
-A 10% service charge applies, and children aged 12 and over are welcome.

 The Provenance Argument at the Centre of the Menu